 AI Laws in Vermont (VT)

-Vermont has enacted S.0018 — AI Oversight.
-Proposed AI oversight board and mandatory impact assessments for high-risk systems.
-This page explains what the law requires in plain language, who is in scope, the penalty for non-compliance, and what your business needs to do before the July 1, 2026 deadline.
+Vermont has enacted H.341 — oversight of high-risk / 'inherently dangerous' AI systems (proposed).
+Proposed bill H.341 (2025-2026) would impose safety and impact-assessment duties on developers and deployers of high-risk AI, create a Division of Artificial Intelligence within the Agency of Digital Services, and give the Attorney General enforcement authority.
+Not yet enacted.
+This page explains what the law requires in plain language, who is in scope, the penalty for non-compliance, and what your business needs to do before the N/A (in committee) deadline.

 Who is in scope